-If you are considering enrolling your child in the school as a Prep in 2021, we would love to have you.
-COVID-19 has made it difficult to run our usual series of tours so we’ve created the below virtual tour.
-You can also hear about our approach directly from our amazing Prep teachers.
+If you are considering enrolling your child in the school as a Prep in 2023, we would love to have you.

-As always, you can also contact the school directly for more information about us.
+As always, you can also contact the school directly for more information.

 If your child is transferring from another school, whether it be local, interstate or overseas, the student and parent community will make them feel welcome from the outset.
 A tour of the school can be arranged with notice.
 Please contact the school principal to discuss how we can best facilitate the transfer.